kaBeech/tensort/README.md

 algorithms to compare with!

-When choosing our comparison algorithm, we want something with logic substancially different than Bubblesort, for the sake of robustness.
+When choosing our comparison algorithm, we want something with logic substantially different than Bubblesort, for the sake of robustness.
 We do, however, want something similar to Bubblesort in that it compares our elements multiple times.
 And, as mentioned above, the element that is most important to our sorting is the top (biggest) element, by a large degree.